-The last two days of the first International Wilderness Week will take us from the popular to the scientific aspect of Wilderness.
-Based on a scientific conference, researchers, scientists and practitioners from every continent will present their work.
+The last two days of the first International Wilderness Week took us from the popular to the scientific aspect of Wilderness.
+Based on a scientific conference, researchers, scientists and practitioners from every continent presented their work.
 Wilderness is a unique opportunity for science to study ecosystems in their most natural state.
 This reveals dynamics, interactions and adaptations of healthy ecosystems and can help to find solutions to the climate and biodiversity crisis.
 But Wilderness is not only important for biology and ecology.
 Its role in culture and art make it interesting for social sciences.
 Economists are also well advised to learn more about the foundation of our economy and existence of intact nature.
 But doing research in Wilderness brings a certain set of rules along.
 Just like any other visitor, researchers must respect the uniqueness of Wilderness and try to leave no trace.
-During the conference, you will get a closer understanding of the biodiversity and dynamics of Wilderness, its role in research, challenges it faces and how science can help to tackle them.
+During the conference, we got a closer understanding of the biodiversity and dynamics of Wilderness, its role in research, challenges it faces and how science can help to tackle them.

 Flora in Wilderness

 The flora is the foundation of each ecosystem.
 While the animals of Wilderness areas often get more attention, it is the plants that do the heavy lifting.
 In combination with healthy soil, they provide ecosystem services like oxygen production, carbon sequestration, air filtering and water retention.
 Plants come in all shapes and sizes from tiny algae to giant trees.
 If we include microbes and fungi, we go from microscopically small to several kilometers large.
 The flora defines the structure, look and biodiversity of an area.
 But that also means that they cannot escape from human activity, so large Wilderness areas are especially important for them.
 This block discussed which role Wilderness plays for local flora, how the flora in Wilderness is different and what functions wild flora has in our global system.